Having a kidney biopsy: your questions answered

 When can I drive again?

-You should not start driving again until you feel comfortable.
-In particular, you need to be able to perform an emergency stop safely.
+Do not start driving again until you feel comfortable.
+You need to be able to perform an emergency stop safely.